HypnosQc/AuctionHouse-Discord-Bot/README.md

 # AuctionHouse-Discord-Bot

 This is an Azerothcore-based core script designed to work with any core that utilizes the latest Eluna Lua Engine or Lua Modules.
-The Lua script utilizes Webhooks to push auction house information to a designated Discord server.
+The Lua script utilizes Webhooks to push auction house information to a designated Discord channel.
 It's compatible with Trinity, Mangos, and other similar cores.

 ## Setup Instructions